Why You Can't Sleep

 What Has to Happen Before You Can Sleep

 The body requires a minimum cortisol decline before sleep architecture can begin.
-Breathing techniques that extend exhalation activate the parasympathetic branch, accelerating the natural cortisol clearance curve.
+Extended exhalation activates the parasympathetic branch and accelerates the natural cortisol clearance curve.

 Sleep onset requires a 1–2°F core temperature drop.
 The parasympathetic state — which breathwork activates — promotes peripheral vasodilation, pushing heat to the extremities and allowing core temp to fall faster.

 High nighttime HRV is the physiological signature of sleep-ready state.
 Oura Ring data shows a direct correlation between pre-sleep HRV and time-to-sleep.
-Breathwork raises HRV in real time — you can watch this happen in the app.
+Breathwork raises HRV in real time — you can watch it happen in the data.

-Do these lying down, lights off, phone face-down.
-The environment must remove all sympathetic triggers before the technique can work.
+Do these lying down, lights off.
+The environment must remove sympathetic triggers before the technique can work.

 Fastest sleep onset intervention — works in 4 cycles for most people